bitsofcotton/goki_check_cc/README.md

 This program is inspired from re-focus photo softwares.
 And around this, there's preceders that many approach to get bump maps with certain conditions (such as multiple camera conditions, or, with layered objects, or, spherical, or, etcetc).
+(And I have no clue which is a correct official page, no hyperlink from here.).
+This get bump maps in a different way.

 # Status
 Writing whole to rotated partials match.